bquast/gvc/README.md

 help("nrca")
 ```

-In addition to the help files we provide long form examples in the **vignettes** .
+In addition to the help files we provide long form examples in the [vignette]().

 ```r
 vignette("gvc")